Skip to main content

 Overview

-Sentiment analysis uses AI to evaluate the emotion and tone behind messages.
-It classifies each message as positive, neutral, or negative sentiment.
+Sentiment analysis uses artificial intelligence to evaluate the emotion and tone behind messages.
+It classifies each message as positive, neutral, or negative using smiley face iconography:

 Seeing the sentiment analysis on your conversations provides an at-a-glance indicator of how students feel about the overall engagement.
 If you notice a lot of negative sentiment, that may signal a need to adapt your approach.